-Luos is a simple and lightweight containerization platform dedicated to embedded systems enabling microservices architecture for electronics.
+Luos is a simple and lightweight containerization platform dedicated to embedded systems enabling a microservices architecture for electronics.
 It's a powerful tool using modularity to simplify and link any hardware component or application code together as a single system image.

 This guide contains all the basic notions you will need to use, create and understand Luos technology.